Psyvariar: Replay mode

-It allows player to choose a stage for which a high score is available.
+Replay mode allows player to choose a stage for which a high score is available.
 Player can watch a replay for the chosen stage before playing.
 Player can choose up to 5 areas per game.
 When player starts a stage, player has the same number of fighters as the one in the replay stage.
 Unlike Normal mode, if player loses all lives in a stage, the game cannot be continued.

 Fighters

 Stages

 In Normal mode, there are 4-8 stages in each game, depending on the fighter's level.
-In addition to the branching system in Psyvariar -Medium Unit-, After completing area 2, 3, or 4 stage with very high fighter level, the next stage becomes a danger stage (Area X), where the type of X-area depends on fighter's level.
-An X-area can only be played 1 time per game, with easier X-area played first.
+In addition to the branching system in Psyvariar: Medium Unit, after completing area 2, 3, or 4 with very high fighter level, the next stage becomes a danger stage (Area X), where the type of X-area depends on fighter's level.
+An X-area can only be played one time per game, with easier X-area played first.
 After completing an X-area stage, the next selectable stage is a higher numbered area (if one remains).
 If the 3rd X-area stage (stage 7) is completed with sufficient fighter level, the next stage is Area X-D. If a sufficiently high fighter level is not achieved the game will end after stage X-B.

 If a stage is completed with only 1 credit, not only the high score of the area is saved, but also the replay for that area, providing the score for that area is higher than previous record.
 Once a replay for that area is saved, it becomes available in Replay mode.

 In replay mode, there are following extra stages: